knaranjo18/graphics_SpellFire/README.md

 ## Compilation Instructions
 **Windows**
 Throw everything into a visual studio project.
-Ensure that the data directory is accessible from the executable directory and you're good to go!
+Ensure that the data and shader directory is accessible from the executable directory and you're good to go!
 **Mac / Linux**
 In theory this program should compile if all of the files are compiled and linked, however we did no testing on these operating systems so we make no guarantees about compiling this project for them.

+## Installing GLEW

+## Installing GLFW

 ## Controls
 Player Movement - *W, A, S, D*